toodef/nancy_toy_project/README.md

-# nancy_toy_project
-A toy project for demonstration workflow with Nancy
+# A toy project for demonstration workflow with [Nancy](https://github.com/PiePline/nancy)